devpi/devpi-ldap/README.rst

 A script named ``devpi-ldap`` can be used to test your LDAP configuration.

-To configure LDAP, create a json file with a dictionary containing another dictionary under the ``devpi-ldap`` key with the following options:
+To configure LDAP, create a yaml file with a dictionary containing another dictionary under the ``devpi-ldap`` key with the following options:

 ``url``
   The url of the LDAP server.